olle/contessa/README.md

 Quickstart
 ----------

-Contessa is packaged as a fat-jar, and can be started by simply executing it:
+Contessa is packaged as a fat-jar, and can be started by simply running it.
+The minimal required configuration is to set the `base-dir` property, which is required, and string won't be possible without it.

 ```
   $ java -Dcontessa.base-dir=data/ -jar contessa.jar
 ```

-The `base-dir` configuration property is required, and starting up won't be possible without setting it.

-You can now browse  `http://localhost:8080` and you should see some information about Contessa, the version, and commit as well as the current content entry count.
+You can now browse  `http://localhost:8080` and you should see some application information.

-There are two main user interfaces on top of HTTP; a straight-forward web, and the a REST-ful API mapped to `http://localhost:8080/api/v1`.
+There are two main user interfaces on top of HTTP; a straight-forward web, and a REST-ful API mapped to `http://localhost:8080/api/v1`.
 The REST-ful API does not serve the actual content, but rather provides content entries as `application/json` resources.

 All content entry data is served from the web UI.